 As an aside, the different permutations of clinical possibilities often call for different combinations of medications, not just in ADHD treatment, but in all of medicine.
 Some of those combinations, for example, stimulant plus atomoxetine, would be censured as “therapeutic duplications” by a rigid reviewer.
 However, in this example, they are all of which are expert-approved by investigators with clinical experience treating actual patients.
 This situation gives us all a reminder, for the sake of the patient, to resist such rigid thinking!

-To continue in the same vein, for a psychiatric clinician to provide optimum treatment, it is necessary for her to exercise the professional privilege, granted by her intimate knowledge of the patient’s history and of the latest thinking on therapeutics, to disregard certain product labeling that is only advisory in nature.
+To continue in the same vein, for a psychiatric clinician to provide optimum ADHD treatment, it is necessary for him/her/they to exercise the professional privilege, granted by his/her/their intimate knowledge of the patient’s history and of the latest information on therapeutics, to disregard certain product labeling that is only advisory in nature.
 An example of this necessity relevant to the anxiety comorbidity is that mentioned by Pallanti and Salerno in their abstract of their recent chapter titled “Adult ADHD in Anxiety Disorders.”
 It deserves quoting in full, both because it is good advice on important clinical issues, and because it serves as a fitting closing summary of the importance of managing anxiety AND managing ADHD:

 Even if the U.S. Food and Drug Administration warns on the label of ADHD medication of the risk of increased anxiety consequent to the drug administration, some data indicate that ADHD treatment can reduce anxiety in both children and adults.
 Importantly, treating ADHD can help to prevent worsening of anxiety and other conditions, and improve patients’ functional outcomes.10